Press

 Working together for better impact

-The Kering Foundation works to change behaviors and attitudes as well as raise awareness on violence against women, both within Kering and society at large.
-By mobilizing its extensive network of employees from the Group and its Houses, as well as and other companies, the Foundation seeks to create a supportive work environment, where victims of domestic violence can be listened to and supported.
+Kering Foundation works to change behaviors and attitudes as well as raise awareness on violence against women, both within Kering and society at large.
+By mobilizing its extensive network of employees from the Group and its Houses, as well as and other companies, Kering Foundation seeks to create a supportive work environment, where victims of domestic violence can be listened to and supported.

 Creating a supportive work environment